An Operator Theoretical Approach to Mercer's Theorem

-The idea of writing this manuscript occurred to me during the presentations I have made in the Seminar of Operator Theory at the Institute of Mathematics of the Romanian Academy in Bucharest, following the survey paper of F.~Cucker and S.~Smale \cite{CuckerSmale} on the mathematical foundations of machine learning.
-To be more precise, this refers to Chapter III in that paper, which deals with the generalisation of the celebrated Mercer's Theorem \cite{Mercer}, to the case when the base set $X$ is a compact metric space endowed with a finite Borel measure $\nu$, and its consequences for reproducing kernel Hilbert spaces induced by continuous positive semidefinite kernels on $X$.
-Although the goals of the paper \cite{CuckerSmale} are strongly related to machine learning, we thought that it is more illuminating to put Mercer's Theorem into a different perspective.
+Also, we thought that it is more illuminating to put Mercer's Theorem into a different perspective, when compared with other available resources.
 For this reason, first we make a careful presentation of the basics of reproducing kernel Hilbert space in the full generality, that is, when the set $X$ bears no other structure on it, and prove the most important results that are required for our enterprise.
 In this respect, we approach Moore's Theorem of the existence of reproducing kernel Hilbert spaces associated to a given positive semidefinite kernel through Kolmogorov's Theorem on the linearisation of this kind of kernels, which shortcuts a significant part of the original proof, and we make a clear connection with the theory of operator ranges.